v-studios/s3-presigned-url-headers-vs-us-east-1/README.rst

 Headers Required in Most Regions
 ================================

-I could set "system defined" characteristics of the file in the presigned URL in ``Params``, and "user defined" attributes in ``Metadata``::
+I can set "system defined" characteristics of the file in the presigned URL in ``Params``, and "user defined" attributes in ``Metadata``::